Pearl Harbor Memorial Bridge (Connecticut): How the new bridge was built

 The new Pearl Harbor Memorial Bridge was built in three stages.
-The first half of the new bridge was built alongside and to the south of the existing bridge.
-This span now carries northbound lanes of I-95.
-On June 25, 2012, the new northbound bridge was opened, and carried three travel lanes in each direction while the old bridge was demolished and the remaining half of the new span was built.
+The first stage included the construction of the southern span alongside and to the south of the original bridge, which now carries northbound lanes of I-95.
+On June 25, 2012, the new northbound bridge was opened and carried three travel lanes in each direction while the old bridge was demolished and the remaining half of the new span was built.
 Once the southbound span was complete, the southbound lanes were shifted to the second span.
 Currently each span carries three lanes in each direction, pending completion of construction of the I-91/Route 34 interchange immediately to the west.
 Adding to the challenge of building the new bridge is that work must be coordinated with the ongoing reconstruction of the massive I-91/Route 34 interchange just west of the bridge.
 As a result, completion of the project is now scheduled for 2016, four years later than originally planned, although this might change as the southern half was opened six months early.